m-selvam/loadbalancer/src/README.md

 Alogrithm used: Objects are redistributed across servers based on Round Robin plus server status, CPU and Memory usage.

+Assumption: Server IPs and Server IDs are unique which are linearly created/updated during initialization, server down or server up, Acutally this suppose to happen via IPC events.
 Approach 1:
 ==========
 1) Servers are mainted in the map, indexed with server IP which are dynamically created based on number of number of servers
-2) Each server has slices of objects, cpu and memory status
+2) Each server has map of objects, cpu and memory status
-3) Objects are Distributed to each based based on number of objects divided by number of servers, so that it will be equally distributed so that each server will arive the same result.
-4) When server goes down, objects from that servers are that server is redistributed to other servers and slice is set to null
+3) Every server allocates objects from pool of objects based on Object_ID modulo by number of active servers
-5) When server recovers, based on number of active servers, number of objects per each server is re calculated, and excess object is reallocated to recovering server
+4) When server goes down/up, number of active servers, server ID are updated, then objects are redistributed.

 Language: Golang 1.11, its a modern language has lots of built-in echo system to write these type of application